phillipclapham/neuroweaver/docs/index.md

 *Do this right now (2 minutes):*

 Design a simple 3-day experiment to run starting tomorrow.
 Choose one specific filter to activate (e.g., "I notice small moments of unexpected support").
 Define how you'll activate this filter each morning, track results, and what would constitute interesting findings.
 This micro-experiment gives you immediate experience with the scientific approach to reality hacking.

+### Monthly Quantum Leap Laboratory (15 minutes)

+While daily practices create immediate shifts and weekly experiments reveal mid-range patterns, certain reality dynamics only become visible at monthly scales.
+Once monthly, ideally at month beginning/end, perform this Quantum Leap Laboratory:

+1. **Meta-Pattern Analysis (5 minutes)**
+   • Review weekly notes for larger patterns
+   • Identify what's working/not working in your practice
+   • Note any evolution in your perception capabilities
+   • Recognize trends in how reality responds to your filters

+2. **Comfort Zone Expedition (5 minutes)**
+   • Design one significant reality tunnel expansion
+   • Examples: Try a completely new experience, engage with opposing viewpoints, take a physical/creative risk
+   • This prevents perceptual calcification on a larger scale
+   • Schedule this expedition into your calendar at a specific time

+3. **Practice Evolution (5 minutes)**
+   • Make one deliberate adjustment to your practice system
+   • This might be changing environmental triggers, adjusting timing, or modifying protocols
+   • The practice itself evolves through this meta-feedback loop
+   • Document your system modifications for future reference

+The monthly layer creates a magnificent developmental architecture where:

+- Daily filters provide data for weekly patterns
+- Weekly patterns inform monthly adjustments
+- Monthly expansions create new possibilities for daily filters

+This creates a self-reinforcing spiral where each temporal dimension enhances the others.

 ## **6. SOCIAL ENVIRONMENT ENGINEERING**